HOPE-UIB-BIO/Phylodiversity_spatiotemporal_EU_NA_publish/README.md

   - `R/functions/`: This folder contains and specific R functions used in the project
   - `R/01_Data_processing/`: This folder contains all R scripts used for data processing prior to main analyses.
   - `R/02_Main_analyses/`: This folder contains all R scripts used for the main analyses.
 Please note that implementation of some of the scripts maiy take substantial amount of time from hours to days.
 So, please check individual script carefully before executing it.
 Reduce the number of randomisations for a metric to be estimated, or reduce the number of 'k' while implementing the scripts of the generalised additive models.
+  - `R/03_Supplementary_analyses/`: This folder contains all R scripts used for the Supplementary analyses

 ## How to use the repo?
 Once a user obtains the R project, there are several steps to be done before using it: